tlack/xxl/README.md

 Here's what's going on in this monster.
 I'll explain the parts, and then the sequence of how it comes together.

-`ecb`/`esb`/`eq` enclose their argument in curly braces, square braces, or quotes, respectively.
+Line 1: `ecb`/`esb`/`eq` enclose their argument in curly braces, square braces, or quotes, respectively.
 They use the name `x` to refer to their argument.

-`jc` (join comma) joins the contents of its argument together with a comma in between each item. `jac` does the same thing, but after first calling its right argument (`y`) on each item - `jac` here is a mnemonic for "join and call".
+Line 2: `jc` (join comma) joins the contents of its argument together with a comma in between each item. `jac` does the same thing, but after first calling its right argument (`y`) on each item - `jac` here is a mnemonic for "join and call".

 The astute might notice that `jc` and `jac` don't refer to`x`, because the first verb inside a function will be invoked automatically with `x` as the left argument.
 In small functions, `x` is almost always the first term in the function's code, so being able to omit it results in some expressivity.
 More on this later.

-`pair` calls another function, `encode` (which we define later), without referring to `x`.
+Line 3: `pair` calls another function, `encode` (which we define later), without referring to `x`.
 It then appends a `:` to the string that is returned from `encode`, and then appends that to the result of calling `encode` with the `y` argument.
 This is a form of recursion.

-`dict` takes a dictionary as an argument, gets its keys as a list using the built-in `key` verb, and saves them in a new variable called `k`.
+Line 4: `dict` takes a dictionary as an argument, gets its keys as a list using the built-in `key` verb, and saves them in a new variable called `k`.
 The values of the dictionary (also a list) are extracted using the built-in `val` verb and become `v`.